8 Tips for Taking Care of Your Bagpipes

 Needless to say, a pretty rare case, but this highlights the need to keep all parts as clean as possible especially after a performance.

-In a cold damp climate for example, moisture often condenses inside the chanter which should swabbed put after every performance.
+In a cold damp climate, for example, moisture often condenses inside the chanter which should be swabbed put after every performance.